🇺🇸 Florida

 Yes.
 Chapter 718 and 720 require owner-inspectable records, advance meeting notice, and ability to request documents.
 TidyHQ provides owner portals with dues history, meeting minutes access, and document storage — making rights disclosure straightforward instead of a periodic scramble.

 Yes, for nonprofits that solicit donations.
 Florida nonprofits soliciting contributions must register annually with the Florida Department of Agriculture and Consumer Services (FDACS) under Chapter 496.
-TidyHQ tracks categorized donation income and gross receipts for the renewal.
+TidyHQ tracks categorised donation income and gross receipts your treasurer can use when completing the renewal — the registration itself is filed outside TidyHQ.

 Free for orgs under 20 contacts.
 Pro is $49/month for larger organizations, with a 1% + $0.20 USD service fee on transactions plus Stripe processing fees.
 Compare to 3-10% property management fees on dues — TidyHQ pays for itself for most Florida community associations within the first year.